Matt Beaty Player Props: Royals vs. Red Sox

 Matt Beaty At The Plate

-- Beaty has a hit in five of 10 games played this year (50.0%), but no multi-hit games.
+- Beaty has a hit in five of 11 games played this season (45.5%), but zero multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.